What is Mental Health Counseling?

 Find Your Online Mental Health Counseling Program

-Online Masters Degree in Mental Health Counseling (MS or MC)
+Online Masters (MS or MSMHC)

 Mental health counseling is a specialized field of counseling that focuses on helping individuals with mental health issues.
 Mental health counselors provide individual, group, and family therapy to patients dealing with a wide range of mental health issues such as depression, anxiety, addiction and trauma.
 They assess client needs and develop treatment plans based on their findings.